Board of Directors and Observers

 Stanley Lapidus, President, CEO and Founder

 Stan is an experienced life-science entrepreneur and inventor with over 30 issued US patents.
-He founded and led Cytyc, EXACT Sciences and Helicos BioSciences (NASDAQ: CYTC, EXAS, HLCS), and holds academic appointments at Tufts and MIT.
-Since 2002, Stan has served as a trustee of Cooper Union, his alma mater.
+He founded and led Cytyc, EXACT Sciences and Helicos BioSciences (NASDAQ: CYTC, EXAS, HLCS).
+For over a decade, he has been teaching at MIT.
+From 2002 to 2012 Stan served as a trustee of Cooper Union, his alma mater.
 He was recently inducted into the College of Fellows of the American Institute of Medical and Biological Engineering.

 Robert Carpenter is Chairman of Hydra Biosciences Inc., a company he helped found which is conducting research in a new class of ion channels.
 Previously, he served as Executive Vice President of Genzyme Corporation, and founded two life sciences companies, Integrated Genetics and GelTex Pharmaceuticals, that went public and were acquired by Genzyme.
 He was a Director of Genzyme from 1994 to 2010 and held the position of Lead Director from 2008 to 2010.
 In 2002, Mr. Carpenter also helped spin out a subsidiary of Genzyme called Peptimmune Inc., of which he was Chairman of the Board until 2007.
 He currently serves as a director of Moderna, Good Start Genetics, SynapDx and Immuneering Inc..
 He holds a BA from the United States Military Academy at West Point, an MS in Computer Science from Stanford University, and an MBA from Harvard University.

-Andy Conrad oversees two major projects at Google [x], Google Inc's "moonshot factory" and provides overall guidance on various scientific and hardware products and research.
-Previously he was Chief Scientific Officer of Laboratory Corporation of America (LapCorp).
+Andy Conrad provides overall guidance on various scientific and hardware products and research.
+Previously he was Chief Scientific Officer of Laboratory Corporation of America (LabCorp).
 He is the co-founder of the National Genetics Institute where he served as Chief Scientific Officer.
 Andy also founded the California Health and Longevity Institute (CHLI) and serves as the Chief Scientific Advisor of the North Carolina Research Campus (NCRC), an academic collaboration between Duke University, University of North Carolina and North Carolina State University.
 Andy holds a Ph.D in Cell Biology from the University of California Los Angeles.

 Kevin Hrusovsky served as President of PerkinElmer Life Sciences from 2011 to 2013, following the acquisition of Caliper Life Sciences, where he served as CEO and President from 2003 to 2011.
 Kevin oversaw a tenfold increase in Caliper’s market value during the three years prior to the sale to PerkinElmer for $650m.
 Previously, Kevin was CEO and President of Zymark Corporation from 1996 to 2003, and held senior positions at FMC Corporation and E.I. duPont de Nemours.
 His current and past board seats include 908 Devices, SynapDx, Solect, Caliper, SeraCare, Xenogen, Alliant Medical, Society of Lab Automation, Center of Biomedical Engineering at Brown University and the Strategy Committee of Boston Children's Hospital.
 Kevin holds a BS in Mechanical Engineering from the Ohio State University and an MBA from Ohio University.